 Legal Action is fully funded and supported by LAW; using creative legal strategies to increase access to justice for women and girls, and those who have been subjected to sexual and gender-based violence.
 These strategies are implemented through a combination of legal aid and empowerment, strategic litigation and targeted legal advocacy.
-In 2019 Legal Action opened an office in Beirut and is now providing legal assistance and representation from Beirut and four field offices in Alay, Burj Hammoud, Tripoli and Akkar.
+In 2018 Legal Action opened an office in Beirut and is now providing legal assistance and representation from Beirut and one field office in Baouchriyeh.
+In addition to providing legal assistance and representations in Alay, Burj Hammoud, Tripoli and Akkar.

 Legal Action’s legal aid lawyers work closely with international lawyers in LAW’s network to develop innovative legal strategies designed to increase access to justice for survivors of sexual violence, people who are stateless, and others who have suffered egregious human rights violations and abuses.

 Success rate in legal assistance for sexual offences cases

 LAW provides legal skills and GBV capacity building trainings to lawyers, legal information officers and police officers, to increase their knowledge and understanding of gender issues in Lebanon.

 LAW also provides policy expertise on gender equality and women’s empowerment to government officials.
 In 2020, we provided evidence and recommendations to the National Gender Observatory on the identification and revision of laws that discriminate against women and girls.
 We did so by leveraging our network of legal professionals.